ispras/vmemperor/README.md

       * `vmemperor_port` (Dockerfile assumes auto configuration of frontend and it uses default port)
       * `host` (Dockerfile assumes RethinkDB is running in the same Docker container)
 2. Pay attention to `ansible_pubkey` variable: its default value assumes that you mount `/root` directory with `.ssh/id_rsa` and `.ssh/id_rsa.pub` files in container.
 If you change this value, correct `docker run` command accordingly
 3. [Adapt your Ansible playbooks](https://github.com/pashazz/vmemperor/wiki/AnsiblePlaybookConfigFormat), see example in `ansible` folder.
-They'll be built into a docker container.
 You may want to use them as volume - edit `docker-compose.yml`
 0. Generate SSH keys for access using Ansible:
 ```
 ssh-keygen -f keys/id_rsa
 ```

-0. Run `docker-compose up`
+5. Run `docker-compose up`

-## How to configure
+## How to configure (without Grafana)
+#### Grafana is only available with docker-compose
   0. Ensure at least Python 3.7 on your host machine
   0. Set Up XenServer and provide XenServer URL as `url` config parameter
   0. [Set up RethinkDB](https://www.rethinkdb.com/docs/start-on-startup/).
 Don't forget `bind=127.0.0.1`